tongzhouxu/mashpit/paper/paper.md

 multilocus sequence typing (MLST) [@zhou2020enterobase], and single nucleotide polymorphism (SNP) typing [@katz2017comparative].
 These analyses provide important laboratory evidence for outbreak surveillance and investigation.

-At the time of this writing in March 2022, there are more than 400 thousand _Salmonella_ genomes and more than half a million other pathogen genomes at NCBI Pathogen Detection (https://www.ncbi.nlm.nih.gov/pathogens).
+As of August 2024, there are more than 600 thousand _Salmonella_ genomes and more than half a million other pathogen genomes at NCBI Pathogen Detection (https://www.ncbi.nlm.nih.gov/pathogens).
 These numbers are expected to increase dramatically and therefore faster methods are needed.

 There have been some major advances to scale up bioinformatic analyses to large volumes of pathogenic genomes.